Hooded Warbler

 Key Features

-- Bright yellow underparts with no streaking
+- Bright yellow underparts with olive-green wings and back

 When You’ll See Them